agnusmaximus/Word2Bits/README.md

 ## Download Pretrained Word Vectors
   TODO

-## Visualizing Quantized Word Vectors?
+## Visualizing Quantized Word Vectors

 Here are examples of 1 bit word vectors and their nearest and furthest neighbors: